0x92/alpaca-ai-trading-bot/README.md

    ```bash
    python app.py
    ```
-   The dashboard lets you pick a strategy for each portfolio from a dropdown.
+   The dashboard lets you pick a strategy for each portfolio from a dropdown and edit a custom OpenAI prompt for every portfolio.